-Redbridge Museum is set for a major transformation thanks to a grant worth £99,990 from The National Lottery Heritage Fund.
+Redbridge Museum is set for a major transformation thanks to a grant worth £99,990 from The National Lottery Heritage Fund awarded in May 2019.

 From Ice Age Ilford to suburban Wanstead and Woodford, from historical links with the wider world to the cultural diversity of today’s communities, the new showpiece displays will reveal 200,000 years of Redbridge history.

 Under the proposed new offering, visitors will be able to access a greater range of historic objects as well as even more family-friendly interactive displays.

 It will also provide a pathway for visitors to take their interest in local history further and explore the archives of the adjacent Redbridge Heritage Centre.

 The grant, which was won by Vision Redbridge Culture & Leisure who manages the Museum for the Council, is in conjunction with a further £60k from other sources to support the project.